 Arrival by train

-Vienna is easily accessible from all major cities in Germany by train.
-We recommend to take a taxi from the station to get to our partner hotels.
-Current schedule information and price information can be found at: www.bahn.de.
+Vienna is easily accessible from all major cities by train.
+We recommend to go by public transportation (U1) or to take a taxi from the station to get to the partner hotels.
+Current schedule information and price information can be found at:

 Parking facilities at the hotel